Aslmmon/PetApp/README.md

-# petDog App
+# Android PetDog App
 <!--- Replace <OWNER> with your Github Username and <REPOSITORY> with the name of your repository. -->
 <!--- You can find both of these in the url bar when you open your repository in github. -->
 ![Workflow result](https://github.com/<OWNER>/<REPOSITORY>/workflows/Check/badge.svg)

 ## :scroll: Description
-Pet App showing list of Different Dogs with Their Details  Using Compose UI
+* Pet Dog Application showing list of Different Dogs with Their Details  Using Compose UI

 ## :bulb: Motivation and Context